International Neuropalliative Care Certificate Courses

 What is the anticipated time commitment involved?

 We anticipate participants will spend an average of 2-3 hours per week on course work, including self-study, interactive sessions, and group assignments.
-Additionally, attendance at the one-day in-person meeting on Thursday, February 9, 2023 in Bengaluru, India is required (see above).
+Additionally, attendance at the weekend in-person meeting (see above) is mandatory for the certificate from MAHE (see above).

 What are the minimal requirements to pass the course?